ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 **Other Comments:**
 - The `fct_event` table is built directly from the [Prep_Event table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_event) which brings all of the different types of events together.
 A handbook page on this table can be found [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-product-events-data/) .
+- Note about the `action` event: This "event" captures everything from the [Events API](https://docs.gitlab.com/ee/api/events.html) - issue comments, MRs created, etc. While the `action` event is mapped to the Manage stage, the events included actually span multiple stages (plan, create, etc), which is why this is used for UMAU.
+Be mindful of the impact of including `action` during stage adoption analysis.

 {% enddocs %}